Digital-Repository-of-Ireland/dri-edm-tools/README.md

 # dri-edm-tools
-Scripts for working with an OAI-PMH EDM feed used to aggregate content to the Europeana platform.
-Includes a tool to export individual xml files (one per object) from the OAI-PMH EDM feed.
-This can be zipped and used as an alternative submission method, and can also be used with tools such as the Metis Sandbox https://metis-sandbox.eanadev.org/metis-sandbox-rest-production/swagger-ui.html#/dataset-controller

-This was developed for use with the Digital Repository of Ireland's aggregation service, but there is no reason that it should not work for other aggregators.
+This repo holds a number of scripts for working with Europeana EDM metadata.
+They were developed for use with the Digital Repository of Ireland's aggregation service, but they may prove useful for other aggregators.

+The scripts are written in python and bash.
+We've tried to make them somewhat cross-platform, but they were mainly written and tested for Linux.

+Includes:
+- check.py - given an OAI-PMH EDM endpoint, checks that all of the records contain a metadata element and gives a report on missing elements.
+- export.py - given an OIA-PMH EDM endpoint, downloads the OAI-PMH feed and splits out the EDM records into individual files
+-

 # Installation
+Install a Linux Bash shell for your system.

 Install Python 3 for your system.

 To use the Graphical User Interface install the Python 3 Tkinter module.